atolye15/checklist/checklists/crossbrowser-test.md

 - [ ] Test the project via different browsers on Android
 We do crossbrowser test on Android mobile device via different browsers such as Chrome, Firefox.

-- [ ] Test the project via different browser on Tablet
+- [ ] Test the project in different browser on Tablet such as Safari, Chrome
-We do crossbrowser test on Tablet device via different browsers such as Safari, Chrome, Firefox.